Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/main.md

 As an action, you can heal a conscious or stable creature you can see within 5 feet of you (possibly yourself).
 You can expend a number of Medical dice equal to up to your Intelligence modifier (minimum of 1) and one use of a healer's kit, rolling the dice and healing the creature by the amount rolled plus your Wisdom modifier (minimum of +1).

-Alternatively, you can use your action to expend a Medical die and 1 use of a healer's kit to end the poisoned condition on a creature you can see within 5 feet of you (possibly yourself).
+Alternatively, you can use your action to expend 1 use of a healer's kit to end the poisoned condition on a creature you can see within 5 feet of you (possibly yourself).

 ## Perceptive Aim
 Starting at 1st level, you can use your Wisdom modifier, in place of your Dexterity modifier, for ranged or finesse attack and damage rolls.